pnielly/ft_transcendance/README.md

 ## Usage

-Go to your your browser on this address:
+Go to your browser on this address:
 ```python
 http://localhost:3000/
 ```